mpostol/OPC-UA-OOI/README.md

 Redd more:

-The paper **Object Oriented Internet** has been presented on the conference [3rd International Conference on Innovative Network Systems and Applications](https://fedcsis.org/inetsapp)
+The paper **Object Oriented Internet** has been presented on the conference [3rd International Conference on Innovative Network Systems and Applications](https://fedcsis.org/inetsapp).
+Let me know if you need preprint.

 [WIKI of this project](https://github.com/mpostol/OPC-UA-OOI/wiki)